 The outcomes also mirror the findings of Xie, Wang, and García (2021), which demonstrated that higher customer engagement levels significantly improve service innovation performance.
 The results of the study also revealed that relationship learning modulates the link between.
 Furthermore, it has been noted that greater knowledge absorptive capacity both considerably increases the impact of customer involvement in service innovation on relationship learning and increases the indirect effects of customer involvement in service innovation on service innovation performance through relationship learning.
 The study results are also consistent with that of Feng, Ma, and Jiang (2021) who observe that service innovation significantly improves a company's performance.
-Furthermore, contextual moderators (firm type, innovation type, customer variables, and attitudes toward risk) and measurement moderators (economic area and performance measurement) have an impact on the link between service innovation and firm performance.
+Furthermore, contextual moderators (firm type, innovation type, customer variables, and attitudes toward risk) and measurement moderators (economic area and performance.
 The meta-analysis's findings show that the kind of firm has a major impact on the association between service innovation and performance, with manufacturing firms seeing a greater contribution from service innovation in enhancing performance.